 Also, if you want to type in an exact value for a parameter, touch the channel's parameter you would like to update so it appears in the current parameter display.
-Next, tap the current parameter display; a numeric keypad appears.
-Simply type in the exact value you would like for that channel's parameter followed by tapping the "Done" button.
+Next, tap the current parameter display and type in the exact value you would like for that channel's parameter followed by tapping the blue "Done" button.